Ubehage/MemEater/README.md

 - **Custom Memory Load:**
   - Consume all available memory in one click.
   - Consume memory in 1GB increments.
+  - Consume an arbitrary number of GB at once via the "Consume Multiple GB..." dialog.
   - Release memory in 1GB decrements.
   - Instantly release all consumed memory.
 - **Real-Time Stats:**